What should you ask your doctor about cancer of the esophagus?

 - Where can I find more information and support?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so you can plan your work or activity schedule.
-You may also want to ask about second opinions or about clinical trials for which you may qualify.
+You might also want to ask about clinical trials for which you may qualify.

 Keep in mind that doctors are not the only ones who can provide you with information.
-Other health care professionals, such as nurses and social workers, may have the answers you seek.
+Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
+You can find more information about communicating with your health care team in Talking With Your Doctor.